Classes

 Past Class

-This open-genre writing class focuses on acknowledging troubled family histories honestly, open-heartedly, and with imagination.
-The objective is to help students move ever-closer to the story they want to tell.
-The focus is on cultivating an immersive and generative relationship to the histories that feed your writing.
+This open-genre writing class focused on acknowledging troubled family histories honestly, open-heartedly, and with imagination.
+The objective was to help students move ever-closer to the story they wanted to tell.
+The focus was on cultivating an immersive and generative relationship to the histories that feed your writing.
 Scholarships available.